 We recommend you find Big Island accommodations in one of three areas: the Waikoloa Resort area in Kohala north of Kona, Kailua-Kona and Keauhou area, or Kealakekua Bay area.

-If you choose to spend a night or two on the Hilo side to snorkel Kapoho Tidepools and check out the volcano, there are many hotel options, but not many are upscale.
+If you choose to spend a night or two on the Hilo side to snorkel Richardson's Ocean Park and check out the volcano, there are many hotel options, but not many are upscale.
 If you are going to the volcano, consider staying at the Dolphin Bay Hotel.
 The man that runs it is the resident expert on seeing the volcano and lava as it flows over the land and into the ocean.

 There are many snorkeling spots within reasonable driving distance of the Waikoloa Resorts.
-This is the area with the most upscale resort hotels like the Four Seasons Hualalai Resort, Hilton Waikoloa Village, Waikoloa Beach Marriott, Mauna Lani Bay Hotel, The Fairmont Orchid, Hapuna Beach Prince Hotel and Mauna Kea Beach Hotel.
+This is the area with the most upscale resort hotels like the Four Seasons Hualalai Resort, Hilton Waikoloa Village, Waikoloa Beach Marriott, Mauna Lani, The Fairmont Orchid, The Westin Hapuna Beach Resort and Mauna Kea Beach Hotel.
 These areas have numerous condos you can rent.
 There is also a small town called Waikoloa Village several miles east up Waikoloa Road where there are condos available.
 This can be an affordable option, and we have enjoyed the Paniolo Greens Resort up there.

 You will find many restaurants and shopping options in these resort areas.
 The most accessible to the public are at Waikoloa and Mauna Lani.